Indeterminacy in classical cosmology with dark matter: Introduction

-Several paragraphs later, however, they express a view similar to Norton's: \begin{quote} { Philosophically speaking, the Painlevé paradox is not a puzzle about the real world, but a failure of a theory based on rigid body mechanics and Coulomb friction to provide complete unequivocal descriptions of dynamics. [\ldots] In effect, the Painlevé paradox provides insight into points of extreme sensitivity in rigid body mechanics where additional physics, possibly at the microscale, is required in order to accurately capture the dynamics." } \end{quote}

-It is perhaps in this spirit that systems analogous to Norton's Dome have been constructed for electric charge motion, and for special relativistic and geodesic motion in curved spacetime (Fletcher \cite{fletcher2}).
-In each of these cases the resulting equations of motion are equivalent to those for a particle mass on the dome, although they lack the elegant simplicity of Norton's example.
+In discussing a variation on the dome, Lee \cite{lee} suggests ``we accept that physical models have varying degrees of metaphysical import depending on what idealizations they employ and that we focus on figuring out the metaphysical implications of such idealizations."
+It is perhaps in this spirit that systems analogous to Norton's Dome have been constructed for electric charge motion, and for special relativistic and geodesic motion on a fixed curved spacetime (Fletcher \cite{fletcher2}).
+In each of these cases the resulting equations of motion are equivalent to those for a particle mass on the dome, although the elegant simplicity of Norton's example is difficult to match.

+We provide a similar example in cosmology that is a solution of Einstein's field equations.
+Unlike the examples referenced above, where indterminacy arises from non-uniqueness of solutions of the equations of motion of an object within a given spacetime, our example involves indeterminacy of the evolution of spacetime itself (more precisely, an extended spacetime).

+The cosmological model we present below may be viewed at the mathematical level as a variation on Norton's dome, but one that arises from Friedmann's equations for a range of the parameter in the matter equation of state relating pressure and energy density of a perfect fluid.
+Within the range we discuss to mimic the mathematical effects in Norton's example, values of the parameter correspond to those in a class of dark energy models.
+This parameter is therefore not a gauge artifact that can be removed by a diffeomorphism of the resulting solutions.
+Furthermore, the model's solutions may be exhibited as ``relational" trajectories in phase space such that the indeterminism present with respect to coordinate time is removed.

+For these reasons indeterminism in the model is unconnected to that of the hole argument rekindled by Earman and Norton \cite{EarNor} and summarized by Earman \cite{Earman2}.
+(A survey of extensive philosophical debates related to this argument is provided by Norton \cite{nortonSEP} and Pooley \cite{pooley}.)